Computer program: Syntax and semantics

-The syntax of a programming language is a list of production rules which govern its form.
-A programming language's form is the correct placement of its declarations, expressions, and statements.
+The syntax of a computer program is a list of production rules which form its grammar.
+A programming language's grammar correctly places its declarations, expressions, and statements.
 Complementing the syntax of a language are its semantics.
 The semantics describe the meanings attached to various syntactic constructs.
-A syntactic construct may need a semantic description because a form may have an invalid interpretation.
+A syntactic construct may need a semantic description because a production rule may have an invalid interpretation.
 Also, different languages might have the same syntax; however, their behaviors may be different.

 The syntax of a language is formally described by listing the production rules.
 Whereas the syntax of a natural language is extremely complicated, a subset of the English language can have this production rule listing: